burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The `constinit` is a modifier of a variable with static storage duration.

 - The `constinit` guarantees that a variable with static storage duration (global variables and static variables inside the functions) is initialized at *compile time*.
-- The variable can be mutable and is not necessarily a `const`, but initialization must be performed in compile time.
+- The variable can be mutable and is not necessarily a `const`, but initialization must be performed at compile time.
 - The `constinit` modifier can only be applied to a variable with *static* storage duration.